mortemdulcem/epi-clock-DNA-mtl-prototype/README.md

 ---

-## 📋 Platform Information
+## ⚠️ Prototype Disclaimer

-> **This is an Academic Research & Demonstration Platform.**
+> **This is a demonstration platform using simulated data.**
-> - Algorithm structures from published papers (Horvath, Hannum, PhenoAge, DunedinPACE, GrimAge)
-> - Demo mode uses statistical simulation for missing CpG data
-> - GrimAge uses simulated weights (full coefficients require licensing)
-> - For clinical applications, obtain licensed coefficients from Clock Foundation
+> Clock coefficients are based on published research.
+For clinical applications, obtain actual coefficients through proper academic licensing.

 ---